 Three-piece brands can be used to establish legal ownership of horses and cattle in Queensland.
 Symbol brands must be registered in conjunction with three-piece brands.
-Similarly, cattle earmarks are used as to aid identification, but only in conjunction with the three-piece brand with which it is registered.
+Similarly, cattle earmarks are used to aid identification, but only in conjunction with the three-piece brand it is registered with.

 Registering a three-piece brand

-To legally use a three-piece brand in Queensland, you must submit an application to register a brand or earmark (PDF, 221KB) to the Registrar of Brands with the prescribed fee.
+To legally use a three-piece brand in Queensland, you must submit an application to register a brand or earmark to the Registrar of Brands with the prescribed fee.

 A horse and cattle three-piece brand is registered for use anywhere in Queensland, but initially for use on a property specified by the applicant.
 Its use elsewhere in the state depends on the brand not conflicting with brands already in use in that locality.